beafarah/dens-estimation-at-quantile/README.md

 ![new_expo_n1000_M100](https://github.com/user-attachments/assets/ca0f7a68-b66a-423b-9898-464795b7f8b8)

-The code to generate these simulations is available on `MSE/Densite_Point_Estim - Exponential.R`.

 ### Grid-search algorithm for variance selection
-We propose a grid-search algorithm in order to automatically select $\sigma$.
-Seen that the best values of this parameter knowing the true value of the density at the quantile belong to an interval, we aim to detect this plateau from the estimated densities at the quantiles, and choose a value that is inside this interval.
+In practice the true value of the density at the quantile is unknown, so we cannot directly compute the MSE to identify the plateau described earlier.
+We propose a grid-search algorithm to automatically identify this plateau, which will allow us to select an appropriate value for $\sigma$.
+This procedure is implemented in `src/code_source` and `src/simulations_and_results`.

-We illustrate this procedure for an exponential distribution with rate 1.5 with censoring that follows an exponential with rate 0.12 (approximately 10% of censoring).
-We are interested in estimating the density of the exponential at the median, which true value is 0.75.
-We then perform the estimation of the density at the quantile for a grid of $\sigma$, and we observe that there exists an interval of values of $\sigma$ such that the estimation is small before it and decreases after it as well.
-We aim to choose a value of $\sigma$ that lays inside this interval, because this is the interval that corresponds to the values close to the real value (marked in the dotted red line).
+We illustrate this algorithm for an exponential distribution with rate 1.5 with censoring that follows an exponential with rate 0.12 (approximately 10% of censoring).
+We are interested in estimating the density of the exponential at the median, for which the true value is 0.75.
+We then perform the estimation of the density at the quantile for a grid of $\sigma$  that ranges from 0.1 to 10, in steps of length 0.05.
+We observe that there exists an interval of values of $\sigma$ such that the estimation is small before it and decreases after it as well.
+We aim to choose a value of $\sigma$ that lays inside this interval, because this is the interval that corresponds to the values close to the true value (represented by the dotted red line).
 Our code allows us to detect such interval and then it chooses a value of $\sigma$ that lays inside it.
-The chosen value is marked in blue in the corresponding figures.
+The chosen value is represented in the vertical blue line in the corresponding figures.
 In this illustrative example, we obtain an estimation of the density at the median equal to 0.745831, for a corresponding value of $\sigma$ equal to 3.75.
-This is performed for a grid of $\sigma$ that goes from 0.1 to 10, in steps of length 0.05.

 ![example of density estim at exponential](https://github.com/user-attachments/assets/51a4f61a-6b2e-4cbf-8f38-0a4ad79a8388)

 ![diff for density estim exponential](https://github.com/user-attachments/assets/2c19be49-ae6a-4f97-8454-845116ead13f)

-All simulations can be run using the auxililary codes in `src/code_source` and `src/simulations_and_results`.
 The folder src has the corresponding codes for computing the estimation of the density for the Exponential and Cauchy distributions.
 The estimations using our proposed procedure are compared to the ones obtained using kernel density estimation (KDE) with bandwidth parameter approximated using leave-one-out cross-validation.
 Our implementation of LOOCV in the presence of censoring is available on `src/code_source.R`.

 ## About the repository
 This repository is organised as follows:
 - `/src`:
-    - code_source: auxiliary codes for test in presence of data and for planning clinical trial using the kernel density estimation and our resmpling procedure
+    - code_source: auxiliary codes for test in presence of data and for planning clinical trial using the kernel density estimation and our resampling procedure, from our paper "Univariate and multivariate test of equality of quantiles with right-censored data"
     - planning a clinical trial: codes for the section of Planning a clinical trial from our paper "Univariate and multivariate test of equality of quantiles with right-censored data"
-    - simulations_and_results: codes for the comparison of our method with KDE, from our paper "A note on a reampling procedure for density estimation at quantiles"
+    - simulations_and_results: codes for the comparison of our method with KDE, detailed in our paper "A note on a reampling procedure for density estimation at quantiles"
     - test on OAK data: applying the density estimatoin for the univariate and multivariate test of equality of quantiles detailed in our paper "Univariate and multivariate test of equality of quantiles with right-censored data"

 - `/MSE`: codes for the figures for MSE varying with variance, for exponential distribution